yomishino/FFXIVActionEffectRange/README.md

 1. Because the visual cues are drawn on an overlay without any current context/knowledge about the in-game geographical features etc., it can sometimes look distorted or "hovered in the air" depending on the terrain and/or camera angle.

-2. There is no guarantee that things presented in the plugin will all be correct, as I don't have full knowledge about every aspect of the actions' effect ranges and can possibly make mistakes or misunderstand things.
+2. There is no guarantee that things presented in the plugin will all be correct.
-   There indeed are actions that I'm not quite sure about yet.

 ## Known Issues